odoo/odoo/doc/setup/install.rst

 The :ref:`configuration file <reference/cmdline/config>` can be found at :file:`{%PROGRAMFILES%}\\Odoo 9.0-{id}\\server\\openerp-server.conf`.

-The configuration file can be edited to connect to a remote Postgresql, edit file locations or set a dbfilter.
+The configuration file can be edited to connect to a remote PostgreSQL, edit file locations or set a dbfilter.

 To reload the configuration file, restart the Odoo service via